England Beat Colombia on Penalties, Advance to World Cup Quarter-Finals

 It's too early to suggest this historical event will lead to World Cup success, as the team showed many serious issues we'll get to in a bit.
 But there's reason for optimism as well, as this bunch of talented players has already impressed in Russia.
 Even if this isn't the year—and it still might be—the future is very bright for England.

-Kane's Goal Saves England From Succumbing to Chaos
+Kane's Goal Saves England from Succumbing to Chaos

 Tuesday's match wasn't a showcase of technical ability, but it brought plenty of excitement for other reasons.
 Both teams started to lose their composure late in the first half, and Colombia, in particular, continued after the break, with a ton of dirty fouls and bookings to follow.